|

 Other riders have commented that I remind

-gunslinger.
-I stop the bike, hop off, draw the saw & am cutting
+them of a quick-draw gunslinger.
+I stop the bike, hop off, draw the saw and am cutting

 before they even come to a stop.